mcosovic/JuliaGrid.jl/docs/src/tutorials/dcPowerFlowAnalysis.md

 ```
 The resulting active power flows at to bus end are stored as the vector ``\mathbf{P}_{\text{j}} = [P_{ji}]``, which can be retrieved using the following command:
 ```@repl PowerFlowSolutionDC
-𝐏ⱼ = analysis.branch.power.to.active
+𝐏ⱼ = power.to.active
 ```

 ---

 ## [Generator Powers](@id DCGeneratorPowersTutorials)
-To compute powers associated with generators, JuliaGrid provides the [`generator!`](@ref generator!) function, which populates the `generator` field of the `Analysis` type.
+To compute powers associated with generators, JuliaGrid provides the [`analysisGenerator`](@ref analysisGenerator) function.
 Here is an example code snippet:
 ```@example PowerFlowSolutionDC
-generator!(system, analysis)
+power = analysisGenerator(system, model)
 nothing # hide
 ```